Who would think being black in Latin America whilst traveling was a thing?

 There are some great books that have further developed my understanding of black history in Latin America.

-A shortlist of books I’ve collected to read:
+Here is a shortlist of books I’ve collected for reading:

-- The African Origin of Civilization – A detailed account of African history
+- The African Origin of Civilization – A detailed account of Afro history.

 Let’s not forget that slavery in South America did exist.
 Does it still exist is another notion worth investigating.